 ADHD AND BINGE EATING

-Around 20% of people with ADHD experience binge eating at one point in their life (13).
+Around 20 percent of people with ADHD experience binge eating at some point in their life (13).

 Dopamine is a neurotransmitter in our brains, playing a role in our ‘reward centre’, and: